 What if you had a way to avoid milk from an “organic” dairy feedlot operation?
-Happily, you do!
+Happily, you may!

 It requires the fine print, usually found near the top of the milk carton or on the lids of gallon containers.
 Those faint numbers, known as the “milk plant code,” give you a glimpse inside a supply chain lacking in transparency.
-(Read more about milk plant codes and what they reveal in the final story below.)
+(Read more about milk plant codes and what they reveal at the bottom of this post.)

 When you buy authentic organic, you are investing in human health, the soil, plant life, animal health, and clean water.
 Donate today and help us inform consumers so we can shape our collective future.